Nyayic/Building-With-WordPress/clui6px8k000d08jr14ejda5m.md

 ---

-Selecting and customizing your first WordPress theme is an exciting step in building your website.
+Selecting and customizing your first WordPress theme is one of the steps in building your website.
 This guide will walk you through the process, ensuring you make an informed decision and customize your theme to fit your needs perfectly.

 ### Step 1: Define Your Website’s Purpose and Needs